MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/4-review-merge-bicep-changes-using-pull-requests.md

 ### Pull requests and branch policies

-When you configure branch policies, you can require specific people, or a group of people, to review the pull request.
+When you configure branch policies, you can require specific people or a group of people to review the pull request.
 For example, you might include the project leads as reviewers for all of your pull requests.
 Or, you might specify that a certain number of people must review every pull request.

 You can also require that each pull request is linked to a work item.
 By using this configuration, can trace a task from a work item that contains a feature request to the code that implements the change, all the way to deployment to your production environment.